Wiretap and Gelfand-Pinsker Channels Analogy and its Applications: Introduction

 \section{Introduction}

 Two fundamental, yet seemingly unrelated, information-theoretic models are the wiretap channel (WTC) and the state-dependent point-to-point channel with non-causal encoder channel state information (CSI).
-The discrete and memoryless (DM) WTC (Fig. \ref{FIG:WT-GP_intro}(a)) was introduced by Wyner in 1975 \cite{Wyner_Wiretap1975} and initiated the study of physical layer security.
-Csisz{\'a}r and K{\"o}rner characterized the secrecy-capacity of the WTC as
+The discrete and memoryless (DM) WTC (Fig.~\ref{FIG:WT-GP_intro}(a)) was introduced by Wyner in 1975~\cite{Wyner_Wiretap1975} and initiated the study of physical layer security.
+Csisz{\'a}r and K{\"o}rner characterized the secrecy-capacity of the WTC \cite{Csiszar_Korner_BCconfidential1978} as

 where $p_{Y,Z|X}$ is the WTC's transition matrix and the underlying distribution is $p_{U,X}p_{Y,Z|X}$.
-The state-dependent channel with non-causal encoder CSI is due to Gelfand and Pinsker (GP) \cite{Gelfand_Pinsker}; we henceforth referred to it as the GP channel (GPC).
+The state-dependent channel with non-causal encoder CSI is due to Gelfand and Pinsker (GP)~\cite{Gelfand_Pinsker}; we henceforth refer to it as the GP channel (GPC) and it is shown in Fig.~\ref{FIG:WT-GP_intro}(b).
 The capacity of a GPC $q_{Y|X,Z}$ with state distribution $q_Z$ is:

 where the joint distribution is $q_Zq_{U,X|Z}q_{Y|X,Z}$.
-An interesting question is whether the resemblance of \eqref{EQ:WTC_capacity_intro} and \eqref{EQ:GPC_capacity_intro} is coincidental or is there an inherent relation between these problems.
+An interesting question is whether the resemblance of \eqref{EQ:WTC_capacity_intro} and \eqref{EQ:GPC_capacity_intro} is coincidental or is there an inherent connection between these problems.